Browse Items (493 total)

 PKilleenKAL1710.jpg

 Pilot Paddy Aitken, Navigator Kenneth Killeen with Mlle.
 Marguerite and Mlle.
 Henriette.
 One woman is in Free French Army uniform, the other in civilian clothes.
-Behind is a radial engine and propeller of an aircraft.
+Behind is a radial engine and propeller of an Anson.

 On the reverse 'Killeen Paddy…